Exhaustive Characterization of Quantum Many-Body Scars using Commutant Algebras: Examples

-While in principle we can construct four towers of states that originate from the four OBC AKLT ground states, only the states of one of the towers, namely that starting from $\ket{G_{\uparrow\uparrow}}$, are exact eigenstates of the AKLT and related models.
-Given the QMBS eigenstates, we wish to construct the local algebras $\tmA^{(\Upsilon)}_{\scar}$ and $\mA^{(\Upsilon)}_{\scar}$ ($\Upsilon \in \{p, o\}$ for PBC and OBC respectively) of the form discussed in Sec.~\ref{subsec:QMBSfamilies} such that their commutants are completely spanned by ket-bra operators or projectors onto the desired QMBS eigenstates respectively, i.e., $\{\ket{\psi_n}\}$ or $\{\ket{\psi_{n,\uparrow\uparrow}}\}$ for PBC or OBC.
-Similar to the ferromagnetic tower, we take inspiration from the Shiraishi-Mori formalism to construct such commutants, i.e., we search for a set of strictly local projectors such that their common kernel is completely spanned \textit{only} by the QMBS eigenstates.
-As we discuss below, we do not always find such a choice of projectors and we sometimes find that any choice of such strictly local projectors necessarily contains more states in the common kernel.
+where $(S^+_j)$ is the spin-1 raising operator on site $j$.
+Given the QMBS eigenstates, we wish to construct the local algebra $\tmA^{(p)}_{\scar}$ and $\mA^{(p)}_{\scar}$ (superscript ``$p$'' standing for PBC) of the form discussed in Sec.~\ref{subsec:QMBSfamilies} such that their commutants are completely spanned by ket-bra operators or projectors onto the desired QMBS eigenstates respectively, i.e., $\{\ket{\psi_n}\}$.
+We construct the algebras by first identifying a set of strictly local projectors such that their common kernel is completely spanned \textit{only} by the QMBS eigenstates $\ket{\psi_n}$, and then proceeding via the route discussed in Sec.~\ref{subsubsec:SMexhaustive}.
+As we discuss below, we do not always find such a choice of projectors, and we sometimes find that any choice of such strictly local projectors necessarily contains more states in the common kernel.
 Nevertheless, we can consider these extra states as valid examples of QMBS as long as they are eigenstates of the AKLT and related Hamiltonians, which we find is the case; hence we can use this information to construct a local algebra containing those Hamiltonians.
-Below we discuss this construction separately for the PBC and OBC cases.
+We outline the construction below, and refer readers to App.~\ref{subsec:PBCAKLT}.
+We also discuss analogous constructions for the OBC case in App.~\ref{subsec:OBCAKLT}.